kkmehta03/AutRcCar/README.md

 # AutRcCar
-This is an autonomous RC car using Raspberry Pi model 3 B.
+This is an autonomous RC car using Raspberry Pi model 3 B+, Motor-driver L293d, Ultrasonic-sensor- HCSR04 and Picamera, along with OpenCV.
 # Components:
 1. Raspberry Pi 3 B,
 2. Pi camera,